-Two members of the team traveled to Silver City, New Mexico to discuss the project and design with the town manager, Alex Brown, and the utilities director, Robert Esqueda.
+Two members of the team traveled to Silver City, New Mexico to discuss the project and design with the town manager, Alex Brown, and the utilities director Robert Esqueda.
 Beginning in the early 2000s, Silver City started a water conservation plan in which they increased water rates to discourage overuse of water.
 Increasing rates was extremely beneficial to decreasing usage.
 Silver City also conducted a study of their regional water to determine where the effluent from the wastewater treatment plant was going after it was discharged.
 The town proved that the effluent ends up in the aquifer that the town pulls its water from through the well fields.
 As a result, Silver City was granted recharge water rights.
 Investigating the endpoint of the WWTP effluent, Silver City saved and essentially gained \$4.4 million of water rights.
-After Silver City's water conservation plan and rate increases, the town is only using about 50% of their water rights.
-As a result, investing the necessary money for DPR is not currently necessary for Silver City.
+After Silver City's water conservation plan was implemented and consumer prices increased, the town is only using about 50% of their water rights.
+Therefore, investing in DPR is not currently necessary for Silver City.
 In the future, if Silver City's needs outgrow their water rights or if the quality of water from the wells decreases, it will be necessary to consider DPR as a solution.

 While in Silver City, the team members also visited the wastewater treatment plant to talk to the employees and collect samples.
-Treating the Silver City wastewater effluent with the bench scale apparatus will prove that a system such as this could be used to make the wastewater effluent potable.
+Treating the Silver City wastewater effluent with the bench scale apparatus will prove that our designed system could be used to make the wastewater effluent potable.